Skip to content

 Funding initiatives for researchers

-To support new projects with the University of Queensland, scientists of the Technical University of Munich can apply for funding from the TUM Global Incentive Fund.
+To support new projects with the University of Queensland, TUM researchers can apply for funding from the TUM Global Incentive Fund.
 Within the framework of the TUM Global Visiting Professor Program, it is also possible to invite scientists from UQ to TUM for joint research.

 To top